-More than 15 million organizations, and 90% of fortune 500 companies use Azure AD while subscribing to Microsoft cloud services like Office 365, Microsoft Azure, Enterprise Mobility Suite, or Microsoft 365.
+More than 15 million organizations, and 90% of fortune 500 companies use Azure AD while subscribing to Microsoft cloud services like Microsoft 365, Microsoft Azure, or Enterprise Mobility Suite.
 You can use Microsoft Graph to integrate your app with administrative workflows, such as employee onboarding (and termination), profile maintenance, and more.

 Learn more about using Microsoft Graph for provisioning:

 If you want to provision users only upon first sign in to your application, and do not need to automatically deprovision users, SAML JIT is an option.
 Your application must support SAML 2.0 as a federation protocol to use SAML JIT.